Atopic dermatitis: Causes

+Pollution

+Since 1970, the rates of atopic dermatitis in the US and UK have increased 3-6 fold.
+Even today, people who migrate from developing nations before the age of 4 years to industrialized nations experience a dramatic rise in the risk of atopic dermatitis and have an additional risk when living in urbanized areas of the industrial nation.
+Recent work has shed light on these and other data strongly suggesting that early life industrial exposures may cause atopic dermatitis.
+Chemicals such as (di)isocyanates and xylene prevent the skin bacteria from producing ceramide-sphingolipid family lipids.
+Early life deficiency in these lipids predicts which children will go on to develop atopic dermatitis.
+These chemicals also directly activate an itch receptor in the skin known as TRPA1.
+The industrial manufacturing and use of both xylene and diisocyanates greatly increased starting in 1970, which greatly expanded the average exposure to these substances.
+For example, these chemicals are components of several exposures known to increase the risk of atopic dermatitis or worsen symptoms including: wildfires, automobile exhaust, wallpaper adhesives, paints, non-latex foam furniture, cigarette smoke, and are elements of fabrics like polyester, nylon, and spandex.

 Climate

-Low humidity, and low temperature increase the prevalence and risk of flares in patients with atopic dermatitis.
+Low humidity, and low temperature increase the prevalence and risk of flares in people with atopic dermatitis.

 Genetics

+Genes that may contribute to AD are mainly those responsible for immune response (e.g., TH2 cytokine and JAK-STAT pathway genes) and skin barrier (e.g., filaggrin, claudin-1, loricrin).

-Many people with AD have a family history or a personal history of atopy.
-Atopy is an immediate-onset allergic reaction (type-1 hypersensitivity reaction mediated by IgE) that may manifest as asthma, food allergies, AD, or hay fever.
+Immune response: Many people with AD have a family history or a personal history of atopy.
+Atopy is a term used to describe individuals who produce substantial amounts of IgE.
+Such individuals have an increased tendency to develop asthma, hay fever, eczema, urticaria and allergic rhinitis.
 Up to 80% of people with atopic dermatitis have elevated total or allergen-specific IgE levels.

-About 30% of people with atopic dermatitis have mutations in the gene for the production of filaggrin (FLG), which increase the risk for early onset of atopic dermatitis and developing asthma.
+Skin barrier: About 30% of people with AD have mutations in the gene for the production of filaggrin (FLG), which increases the risk for early onset of atopic dermatitis and developing asthma.
+However, expression of filaggrin protein or breakdown products offer no predictive utility in atopic dermatitis risk.

+People with atopic dermatitis also have decreased expression of tight junction protein Claudin-1, which deteriorates the bioelectric barrier function in the epidermis.

 Hygiene hypothesis

 According to the hygiene hypothesis, early childhood exposure to certain microorganisms (such as gut flora and helminth parasites) protects against allergic diseases by contributing to the development of the immune system.
 This exposure is limited in a modern "sanitary" environment, and the incorrectly developed immune system is prone to develop allergies to harmless substances.

 Some support exists for this hypothesis with respect to AD.
 Those exposed to dogs while growing up have a lower risk of atopic dermatitis.
 Also, epidemiological studies support a protective role for helminths against AD.
 Likewise, children with poor hygiene are at a lower risk for developing AD, as are children who drink unpasteurized milk.